 The Company maintains a 401(k) Plan for the benefit of qualified employees (including NEOs) at the Company's locations in the United States.
 Each employee who participates in the 401(k) Plan may elect to make salary deferral contributions to the 401(k) Plan up to 100% of the employee's eligible payroll subject to annual maximum limitations under the Code.
 The Company may make a discretionary matching contribution of \$1 for every \$2 contributed by the participant up to 6% (3% maximum matching) of the participant's eligible payroll, which initially vests over four years.
 In addition, the Company may make a discretionary contribution to the entire qualified employee pool, in accordance with the 401(k) Plan.
 As stipulated by the rules and regulations of the People's Republic of China, the Company maintains a retirement plan with the local municipal government for the employees in China.
 The Company is required to make contributions to the retirement plan at a rate between 10% and 22% of the employee's eligible payroll.
-Pursuant to the Taiwan Labor Standard Law and Factory Law, the Company maintains a retirement plan for the employees in Taiwan.
-The Company makes contributions at a rate of 6% of the employee's eligible payroll.
+Pursuant to the Taiwan Labor Standard Law and Factory Law, the Company maintains a retirement plan for the employee's eligible payroll.